Epaulet Ladybird Rhyzobius chrysomeloides

 The ground colour varies from light oak to deep chestnut.

-The diagnostic feature is a pale curved stripe across the top of the wing cases.
+An obvious feature is a pale curved stripe across the top of the wing cases.

-This is sometimes reduced to a small pale patch on the shoulder area, similar to epaulets.
 In the most distinctive individuals the curved stripe continues as two stripes running either side of the wing case centre line, forming a pair of tramlines.

 Wing case pattern

-This pattern is very obvious and eye catching and is often the form that attracts an observer when first discovering this species.
+This common pattern is very obvious and eye catching and is often the form that attracts an observer when first discovering this species.
 These are unlike any Meadow Ladybirds and are very easy to identify.

 Very distinctive pale central lines diverging slightly

-Upshire, Essex
+Upshire, North Essex

 Central lines running parallel to each other